-- Students will learn how to locate and evaluate primary and secondary historical sources and use them as evidence in support of a clearly stated, defensible thesis, in a style appropriate to the conventions of the historical discipline. - Students will be able to identify and discuss some of the key themes and major issues of broad periods in U.S., European and World history and demonstrate an understanding of social change over time. - Students will be able to distinguish between various approaches to the study of history discuss their major practitioners.
+- 1. Students will analyze and evaluate primary and secondary historical sources. - 2.
+Students will locate primary and secondary historical sources and use them as evidence in support of a clearly stated, defensible thesis, in a style appropriate to the conventions of the historical discipline. - 3.
+Students will identify and discuss some of the key themes and major issues of broad periods in U.S., European and World history and demonstrate an understanding of change over time. - 4.
+Students will be able to distinguish between various approaches to the study of history and to discuss their major practitioners.